awood0727/awood0727/README.md

 -->
 My name is Amante' Woodley

-- 🔭 I’m currently working on the contributor catalyst program at UC Santa Cruz
+* 🔭 I’m currently working on the contributor catalyst program at UC Santa Cruz
-- 🌱 I am a computer science major at Norfolk State University
+* 🌱 I am a computer science major at Norfolk State University
-- 😄 Pronouns: He/Him
+* 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to travel with my family, play video games, and try new things
+* ⚡ Fun fact: I like to travel with my family, play video games, and try new things
+* Math and Computer Science Tutor since Fall 2024
+* Mentor for new Dozoretz Scholars
+* Always strive to learn new things